This trip can be done through-out the year.

 Available as small group/join-in or Independent.

 |Day 04||See off|

-This four days visit to Bhutan basically gives you an idea with respect to how Bhutan is and features of this excellent little country.
-Most voyagers have their schedule arranged and need time for get-away and recreations and furthermore 250$ Bhutan Tour cost everyday turns out to be extravagant for the commuters yet wish to travel Bhutan, so this trip is most appropriate for them covering all the significant sites which you wouldn’t have any desire to miss when you at last get the opportunity to visit Bhutan.
+This four days visit to Bhutan basically gives you an idea with respect to how Bhutan is and the features of this excellent little country.
+Most voyagers have their schedule arranged and need time for get-away and recreations and furthermore, 250$ Bhutan Tour cost every day turns out to be extravagant for the commuters yet wish to travel Bhutan, so this trip is most appropriate for them covering all the significant sites which you wouldn’t have any desire to miss when you, at last, get the opportunity to visit Bhutan.

 Day 02 – Thimphu Sightseeing:

 Thimphu being the capital and the biggest city in Bhutan we will explore a portion of the significant landmarks in the district, for example, the National memorial Chorten, a landmark committed to the Third Ruler of Bhutan, At that point visit the National Library, which holds a huge assortment of antiquated Buddhist scriptures followed by a visit to Painting School, well known for cutting and freehand workmanship and the Folk heritage museum.

 Additionally refreshing and alleviating experience, the second day Tour of Bhutan will incorporate a short hike to Cheri monastery alongside the stunning creativity of traditional crafts and textiles in handicraft Emporium.